Adolescence and ASD

 Adult Autism and Employment: A Guide for Vocational Rehabilitation Professionals was written by Scott Standifer Ph.D. at the University of Missouri in 2009.

-Autism Victoria in Australia has published an information sheet on "Puberty and Autism Spectrum Disorders."
+Autism Victoria in Australia has published an information sheet on "Puberty and Autism Spectrum Disorder."

 Videos and Training